bchavez/RethinkDb.Driver/README.md

 Contributors
 ---------
 Created by [Brian Chavez](http://bchavez.bitarmory.com).
 Originally ported from the Java Driver by [Josh Kuhn](https://github.com/deontologician).
-Special thanks to the rest of the RethinkDB team (AtnNn, danielmewes, neumino) for answering some crazy ReQL protocol questions.
+Special thanks to the rest of the RethinkDB team (Josh, AtnNn, danielmewes, neumino) for answering some crazy ReQL protocol questions.

 A big thanks to GitHub and all contributors: